Discover SAP EWM MFS

 As part of this post we will tackle the integration of the MFS component within EWM on the one hand but also the connection between the MFS component and the PLC on the other hand.

 WTs are communicated to PLCs if they are added to queues which are relevant for MFS (~ have the respective parameter for the operating environment and a PLC linked to it).
-That also means that the communication of warehouse tasks to the subsystems is invoked by the queue determination rules (customizing):
+That also means that the communication of warehouse tasks to the subsystems is invoked by the queue determination rules (customizing).
+Again note that we are talking about slow-moving MFS environments using the layout-oriented storage control for routing.
+Case Conveyor Routing as an alternative can invoke the communication with the PLC without creating warehouse tasks upfront.
+This concept is not in scope of this blog post though.

 Summary